Search for keywords or browse the FAQs

 The approved list of securities can be found by visiting zerodhacapital.com/approved-list.
 RBI only permits a particular list of Group 1 securities to be allowed for collateralising for a loan by NBFCs.
 Zerodha Capital Private Limited has its own list of curated scrips from the Group 1 list of securities, as per its risk management policies, which are eligible and permitted for the loan against securities.

-Why is the tenure for LAS 1 year, and what does Auto Renewable mean?
+Why is the tenure for LAS 1 year?

-The maximum tenure for LAS loans is limited to two years.
-Customers must repay the outstanding and close the loan within two years.
+The maximum tenure for LAS loans is limited to 1 year.
+Customers must repay the outstanding and close the loan within 12 months.

-Sanction Limit is the maximum amount of loan that can be availed by you, after E-Signing one master loan agreement.
+Sanction Limit is the maximum amount of loan that can be availed by you on a single loan, after E-Signing one master loan agreement.

-The Sanction Limit provided to customers of Zerodha Capital Private Limited is generally ₹ 5,00,000 (Five Lakh), or up to 3 times your holdings amount; whichever is higher.
+The Sanction Limit provided to customers of Zerodha Capital Private Limited is 1 time of the pledged holding value or ₹1,00,000, whichever is higher.
+The maximum sanction limit for a customer is ₹1 Crore.

 Why does the KYC take up to 72 hours to update?